Make sure you don’t miss the next one by registering for the next Office Hours!

 Q: Where can we find templates for meeting agendas?

-These are often best created by the group.
-When you draft your agenda, start by stating purpose and end with a wrap and recap.
+Meeting agendas are best created by the group.
+When you draft your agenda, start by stating the purpose and end with a wrap and recap.
 Take a template for a weekly team meeting, for example.
 Bring it to the team and ask what key points the group should cover every week.
 Anna likes to store meeting templates in a simple Google Doc.
 You can link a Google Doc in the recurring meeting invite.
 Everyone can go in and add their agenda items each week.
 You can also do this in Asana.

 Q: How do you handle back-to-back meetings?

 Start by planning the day before.
 Make sure you have everything you need before the marathon begins.
 Another tip: Use Clockwise smart meeting breaks.
 Tip from a participant: Make some of them walking meetings for a quick energy boost while getting things done.